Holiday Academy Forest school clubs Covid-19 Pandemic Policy and Procedures Sept 29 2020

 - Be available to pick up your child throughout the day if required.

 Younger children need the support of staff both physically and emotionally and it would be detrimental to their wellbeing to attempt to implement social distancing measures.
-Staff may be using Personal Protective Equipment (PPE) if this is their choice, and definitely if we need to administer first aid to a child and then we will use a face mask or visor and gloves.
+Staff may be using Personal Protective Equipment (PPE) if this is their choice, and definitely when we need to administer first aid to a child the staff will use a face mask or visor and gloves.

 The best way to minimise the risk of infection is to ensure that it does not enter the setting in the first place and that all attendees are healthy prior to attendance, therefore in addition to our existing sickness policy the following precautions will apply throughout the pandemic;